The “Restaurant Revolution” at Spectrum: Senior Living Dining Means the Cruise Ship Experience

 Residents wanted more variety… better flavors… ambiance.
 In other words, they wanted to feel like they were eating in a real restaurant.

-Interestingly, Spectrum has long offered a wide variety of food options, thanks to a high-end subscription service.
+Interestingly, Spectrum has long offered a wide variety of food options, thanks to a high-end subscription meal service.
 There were many options for each meal, little repetition in the menu, and all the dishes met nutritional requirements.

 “Spectrum had been offering huge cyclical menus wherein meals were only being repeated once or twice over the course of a few weeks,” says Neves.
 “That’s a reasonable amount of repetition.”